A Guide for Parents about Teaching and Learning at Culcheth High School

 In every subject, at planned points each year, all students complete Quality Marked Assessments.
 These QMAs are marked in detail and students are awarded marks for these pieces of work.
 QMA marks are tracked over time to monitor progress towards student targets.

-In Year 7 and Year 8, core subjects complete six assessments per year; the number in other subjects depends on the amount of curriculum time.
+In Years 7 – 9, core subjects complete six assessments per year; the number in other subjects depends on the amount of curriculum time.
 All assessments are QMAs

 In Year 10 all subjects complete six assessments per year.
 There are 5 QMAs and 1 PPE per subject.

 In Year 11 all subjects complete five assessments per year (to reflect the shorter academic year).
-There are 4 QMAs and 1 PPE per subject.
+There are 3 QMAs and 2 PPEs per subject.

 QMAs are the main pieces of work that a teacher will “mark” for your child.
 The QMA programme is a school-wide assessment programme and, where a subject completes six QMAs per year, this equates to a minimum of one piece of quality marked work per half term.
 At times, some subjects and some teachers may plan to complete additional work beyond this that will be marked.
 Often this work will be completed and marked, in preparation for the next round of school QMA assessments.